 The signing ceremony for Trump, Canadian Prime Minister Justin Trudeau and outgoing Mexican President Enrique Peña Nieto was coordinated on the sidelines of a Group of 20 major economies' summit in Buenos Aires, Argentina.

-Trudeau called the new deal “a major step for our economy,” and said the tariff-free access NAFTA guaranteed for 70 percent of Canada’s exports remains “secure” under the deal, which he called “the new NAFTA” rather than Trump’s chosen acronym, USMCA.
+Trudeau called the new deal "a major step for our economy," and said the tariff-free access NAFTA guaranteed for 70% of Canada's exports remains "secure" under the deal, which he called "the new NAFTA" rather than Trump's chosen acronym, USMCA.

 Peña Nieto said he was honored to be at the signing on the final day of his administration.
 He said the pact was "the culmination of a long process of dialogue and negotiation, which allowed us to overcome differences and reconcile visions."